anhlv2312/TreeSearchAI/README.md

 ### Test Cases

+*10/11*: We have provided a new test for each level.

-*26/10*: We have provided some example inputs and generated output for each level so you have an idea of the input format and can at least test your implementations are functionin correctly.
+*26/10*: We have provided some example inputs and generated output for each level so you have an idea of the input format and can at least test your implementations are functioning correctly.
 We definitely encourage you to edit the examples to come up with your own input cases to test on.

 ### Change log